Spring Garden Revival

 West Bridgewater Municipal Ordinances for Sod Installation Equipment Operation & Commercial Service Standards

-Municipal ordinances regulate sod installation activities to ensure public safety and environmental compliance.
+Municipal ordinances regulate sod installation activities to ensure public safety and environmental protection.
 Typical operating hours are 7:00 AM–8:00 PM on weekdays and 9:00 AM–6:00 PM on weekends and holidays.
-Contractors must hold a business license, registration, and insurance (minimum $1 million general liability, workers’ compensation, and property damage), with bonding required for municipal contracts.
+Contractors must hold a business license, registration, and insurance (minimum $1 million general liability, workers’ compensation, property damage), with bonding required for municipal contracts.
 Safety protocols include traffic control, work zone setup, equipment operation standards, pedestrian safety, public notification, and right-of-way permits.
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation, coordinated with MassDEP and local ordinances.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation, in coordination with MassDEP and local ordinances.